thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed amphoriskoi of this period see comments on [2003.178](#cat).
 This is a very rare variant of the core-formed amphoriskoi because of its monochrome body, and no other examples with the exact same colors of dark green (nearly black) and white have been identified.
-For the classification of this particular amphoriskos see {Grose 1989}, class I:F, amphoriskos form I:2.
+For the classification of this particular amphoriskos see [[Grose 1989]], class I:F, amphoriskos form I:2.
 The almost spherical base-knob does not appear among group I amphoriskoi, yet the body shape fits within that group.
 The base-knob appears in group II, similar to II:2, which has a different body form.
 Other intriguing details are that the rim was made by bending the mass of the body and not by a separate disc.
 In addition, only a layer of dirt—no larger particles of the core—is visible in the interior, raising doubts about the production technique and the date of the vessel.

 ## Provenance